News>Outgoing commander recalls personal, professional transformation of ARPC

 Outstanding Performers of the Year as well as their A1 annual award winners

-during commander's call today.
+during commander's call March 8, 2013, on Buckley Air Force Base, Colo.
 (U.S. Air Force photo/Tech.
 Sgt.
 Rob Hazelett)

 Lt.
 Gen. James “JJ” Jackson, chief of the Air Force Reserve and commander of the Air Force Reserve Command, passes the Air Reserve Personnel Center guidon to Brig.
 Gen. John C. Flournoy, Jr., incoming ARPC commander, during a change of command ceremony Jan.
 25, 2013, on Buckley Air Force Base, Colo.
 General Flournoy was the 349th Air Mobility Wing Commander at Travis AFB, Calif., before assuming command of ARPC.
 Outgoing commander, Col. Patricia S. Blassie, relinquished command of the center to serve at the Air Force Reserve Command as the chief of the Professional Development Center.
 (U.S. Air Force photo/Tech.
 Sgt.
 Rob Hazelett)